: laborious or intensive studyalso: the product of such study —usually used in plural

 Imagine someone studying through the night by the light of a dim candle or lamp.
 That image demonstrates perfectly the most literal sense of lucubration.
 Our English word derives from the Latin verb lucubrare, meaning "to work by lamplight."
-(Yes, that Latin root is related to lux, the Latin word for "light.")
-In its earliest known English uses in the late 1500s and early 1600s, lucubration named both nocturnal study itself and a written product thereof.
+(That Latin root is related to lux, the Latin word for "light.")
+In its earliest known English uses, lucubration named both nocturnal study itself and a written product thereof.
 By the 1800s, however, the term had been broadened to refer to any intensive study (day or night), or a composition, especially a weighty one, generated as a result of such study.
-Nowadays, lucubration is most often used as a plural and implies pompous or stuffy scholarly writing.
+Nowadays, lucubration is most often used in its plural form and implies pompous or stuffy scholarly writing.